Diabetes Prevention and Control Program

 The Diabetes Prevention and Control Program (DPCP) is funded through the Centers for Disease Control and Prevention (CDC) and provides public health leadership for diabetes in the state.
 A major function of DPCP is to convene stakeholders in order to better coordinate the Hawaii diabetes health system and achieve common goals.
 DPCP also works with partners to promote diabetes prevention and management throughout the state.

-1. awareness of prediabetes;
+1. Awareness of prediabetes;

 • Develop an awareness campaign targeted to the public and health care sector.

-• Increase by two the number of health systems that develop a partnership and a data sharing agreement with a community organization and a CDC-recognized diabetes prevention program to increase screenings and referrals into DPP.
+• Increase the number of health systems that develop a partnership and a data sharing agreement with a community organization and a CDC-recognized diabetes prevention program to increase screenings and referrals into DPP.

-PROMOTING DIABETES SELF-MANAGEMENT EDUCATION (DSME)
+PROMOTING DIABETES SELF-MANAGEMENT EDUCATION AND SUPPORT (DSMES)

-DPCP works with accredited Diabetes Self-Management (DSME) programs of the American Association of Diabetes Educators and the American Diabetes Association, the Executive Office of Aging, the National Kidney Foundation, and other partners to promote quality healthcare that addresses type 2 diabetes in the community.
+DPCP works with accredited Diabetes Self-Management Education and Support (DSMES) programs of the American Association of Diabetes Educators and the American Diabetes Association, the Executive Office of Aging, the National Kidney Foundation, and other partners to promote quality healthcare that addresses type 2 diabetes in the community.
 This includes promotion of screening and testing for those with type 2 diabetes, supporting program availability and capacity, establishing systems for referral of patients into education programs, and providing support on reimbursement for DSME services.
 DPCP and partners also support Stanford Diabetes Self-Management Programs (DSMP) by hosting trainings and convening stakeholders as part of the Healthy Aging Partnership.